butterproject/butter-android/README.md

 ## License

 If you distribute a copy or make a fork of the project, you have to credit this project as source.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

 Note: some dependencies are external libraries, which might be covered by a different license compatible with the GPLv3.
 They are mentioned in NOTICE.md.

 ***

-    Copyright (c) 2015 Butter Project - Released under the [GPL v3 license](LICENSE.txt).development/LICENSE.md).
+Copyright (c) 2015 Butter Project - Released under the [GPL v3 license](LICENSE.txt).